quii/go-specs-greet/README.md

 `go get github.com/alecthomas/assert/v2`

 Given Farley's acceptance test design, we now have a specification which is decoupled from implementation.
 It doesn't know, or care about _how_ we `Greet`, it's just concerned with the logic.
 This "logic" isn't much right now, but we'll expand upon the spec to add more functionality as we further iterate.

+You could view the interface as part of forming our DSL, and the `GreetSpecification` being a test case. (as a project grows, you may find the need to abstract differently, but for now, this is fine)

 At this point, this level of ceremony to decouple our specification from implementation might make some people accuse us of "overly abstracting"; I promise you that acceptance tests that are too coupled to implementation become a real burden on engineering teams.
 I am confident to assert that most acceptance tests out in the wild are expensive to maintain, due to this inappropriate coupling; rather than the reverse, of being overly abstract.